 - In this particular case, it’s easier to work with negative keywords.
 If you have only one ad group, the overlapping keywords shouldn’t trouble you.

 - Managing a campaign with a large number of keywords in one group becomes frustrating.

-- Your ad group performance is unclear, and you can’t compare your results between ad groups.
+- Your ad group performance is unclear, and you can’t compare your results across ad groups.

-- Adding dissimilar keywords to a group reduces its Quality Score and Ad Rank — meaning that it is harder for you to take a higher position without raising your bid.
+- Adding dissimilar keywords to a single group reduces their Quality Score—meaning that it is harder for you to take a higher position without raising your bid.

 - You can’t place entirely different keywords into the headlines and ad texts to increase the click-through rate.

 - Bids for different keywords may vary, and you will overpay for clicks where you could save money (or you won’t drive clicks on expensive queries).

 Anyway, this keyword grouping method is too basic.
 In most cases, you may find a better solution.

 In this case, you create single-product ad groups including keywords that relate to a specific product, service, or category.